Hawaii Produce Safety Program

 Produce Safety Alliance Grower Trainings

-Under the Produce Safety Rule, every produce farm must have an individual employed who has completed an FDA-approved Produce Safety Rule Grower Training course.
+Under the Produce Safety Rule, every covered produce farm is REQUIRED BY FEDERAL LAW to have an individual employed who has completed an FDA-approved Produce Safety Rule Grower Training course.
 This course provides training to ensure a responsible party employed by the farm understands the required food safety practices.
 It need only be taken once; however, the certificate of completion belongs to the individual and not the farm.

 HDOA’s Produce Safety Program has partnered with the University of Hawaii at Manoa Cooperative Extension Farm Food Safety Outreach program to deliver the training.
 To be notified when new training become available, or if you would like to receive an On Farm Readiness Review walk-through service, please contact Hawaii Produce Safety Program Principal Investigator, Dr. Leo Obaldo at Leonard.G.Obaldo@hawaii.gov or at (808) 832-0705.

 Additional dates will be posted here when they are set.

 To Be announced